Genolytic™ technology tackles the 8 mechanisms of skin aging

 Oh and for reason number nine?
 The proof.

-LYMA has conducted a doctor-led, double-blind, placebo-controlled, clinical trial of its formula.
+LYMA conducted a doctor-led, double-blind, placebo-controlled, trial of its formula.
 The testing took place over four-weeks on 50 people aged between 30 and 65.
 The results were phenomenal, including 72% improvement in skin hydration, 51% improvement in skin firmness, 24% improvement in skin elasticity and 21% reduction in redness.

 “The gold standard of clinical testing is a randomised controlled trial.
 It's safe to say that no skin care regimen has ever been subjected to a randomized controlled trial because no manufacturing company has ever been particularly interested in subjecting their product to such a rigorous form of clinical appraisal," explains Dr Glass.
-"So in committing the LYMA skincare regimen to a randomized controlled single blinded trial, we've gone farther than anyone else has in terms of providing peer-reviewed evidence that this product actually works.”

 Can your current skincare routine do all these things?
 Didn’t think so.
 In which case, it’s well worth upgrading to Genolytics™ driven formulations and getting on the front foot with the aging process.
-Read our first skincare reviews from top beauty editors and skin experts.